The Ides of March (band): Split

-The Ides And Shames Union
+The Ides and Shames Union

 In 1974, Larry Millas and Chuck Soumar wanted to get back to touring.
-With the help of Colombia Records Promo men Dave Remidi and John Galobich, former lead singer for "The Cryan Shames" Tom Doody (Toad) was contacted.
+With the help of Columbia Records Promo men Dave Remidi and John Galobich, former lead singer for "The Cryan Shames" Tom Doody (Toad) was contacted.
 With the addition of Don Melton on piano and John Pavletic on lead guitar, this new aggregation was called "The Ides and Shames Union".
 They toured under this name for approximately a year, and then expanded the group with former Shames member Jim Pilster (J.C.
 Hooke).
 In quick order, Chuck Soumar took his leave, and Ted Kalamatas replaced him on drums.
 Ted was soon replaced by former Shames drummer Ronnie Kaplan.
 Then lead player John Pavletic stepped down, and was replaced by former Shames lead guitarist Jim Fairs.
 With the addition of Randy Poiniatowski on Hammond organ, the group then changed its name back to "The Cryan Shames".
 They continued touring the US midwest until late 1977 and then disbanded.